jiya-19/ComicCraft-AI/README.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+MIT License — free to use, modify and distribute.

 ---